pegli/event-hub/approach.md

 Workflow
 ========

-This section describes how the Event Hub will be used by producers and publishers.
+This section describes how we envision that the Event Hub will be used by producers and publishers.
+The workflows may change as we gain greater understanding of the desired features of the site.

 Example #1
 ----------